survivejs/webpack-book/manuscript/developing/04_composing_configuration.md

 npm install webpack-merge --save-dev
 ```

-Next, you need to refactor *webpack.config.js* into parts you can consume from there and then rewrite the file to use the parts.
+To give a degree of abstraction, you can define *webpack.config.js* for higher level configuration and *webpack.parts.js* for configuration parts to consume.
 Here are the parts with small function-based interfaces extracted from the existing code:

 **webpack.parts.js**